About 2060 wordsAbout 7 min

 # Handle conflicts locally

-git commit # Commit code to local repository based on actual situation
+git commit # Commit to local repository based on actual situation

-Since GIT repositories support recovery of any historical commits, the .git directory stores all files that were ever committed.
+Git repositories support recovery of any historical commits.
+The .git directory stores all historical files.
 Simply deleting files from the working directory does not free up space.

-Therefore, to completely delete files from a GIT repository and free up space, we recommend the following two methods:
+To completely delete files from a Git repository and free up space, you can use the following two methods:

-Method 1 (simplest): Create a new repository on the remote, copy the files you need to it, then rename it to the original repository name.
+Method 1 (simplest): Create a new repository on the remote, copy the files you need, then rename it to the original name.

-Method 2 (more complex): Use the git filter-branch command or other third-party tools (such as BFG Repo-Cleaner).
-After completely deleting the corresponding files locally, force push to the remote, and then trigger the remote repository GC process.
+Method 2 (more complex): Use git filter-branch or third-party tools (e.g., BFG Repo-Cleaner) to completely delete files locally, force push to the remote, then trigger the remote repository GC process.